Pablofh97/ArtGallery/README.md

 It's mission is showing the players of a football team (F.C Barcelona).
 I've upload 14 players with their names and positions.

-I've work with buttons, two in this case, one with the functionality of going to the previous image and the other button for going to the next image.
+I've worked with buttons, two in this case, one with the functionality of going to the previous image and the other button for going to the next image.
 ## Languages and Tools

  ![Kotlin](https://img.shields.io/badge/-Kotlin-7F52FF?style=flat&logo=kotlin&logoColor=white) ![Jetpack Compose](https://img.shields.io/badge/Jetpack-Compose-blue) ![Android Studio](https://img.shields.io/badge/Android%20Studio-3DDC84?style=flat&logo=AndroidStudio&logoColor=white)